platisd/platisd/README.md

 Lastly, I provide private training courses on C++ for professionals.
 The courses are tailored to the needs of the participants and can be held on-site or online.
 Recurring customers include large automakers, automotive suppliers, consulting companies, and defense equipment manufacturers.
 The courses are focused on modern C++ and the examples are inspired by real-world projects, mostly from the embedded systems domain.
 The participants are engaged in multiple hands-on exercises with a lab session every hour.
 The labs are designed to be challenging, help the participants understand the theory better, and provide material for further study in their own time.

-Are you interested in training or getting in touch?
+📧 Are you interested in training, talking about a project or just getting in touch?
 [Contact me](https://platis.solutions/#contact) for more information.

 ![platisd stats overview](https://github-readme-stats.vercel.app/api?username=platisd&count_private=true&show_icons=true)
 ![platisd languages](https://github-readme-stats.vercel.app/api/top-langs/?username=platisd&layout=compact&hide=eagle)